music-suite/music-suite/docs/src/User-Guide.md

 ## Signals

-The structures we have been dealing with so far are all discrete, capturing some (potentially infinite) set of *time points* or *notes*.
-We will now look at an alternative time structure where this is not necessarily the case.
-[Signals][ref-Signals] represents a *time-varying values*, or functions of time.
+The time structures we have been dealing with so far are all discrete, capturing some (potentially infinite) set of *time points*.
+For example voices and scores contain notes and events with well defined *onset* and *offset* points.

-TODO example
+In constrast [Signals][ref-Signals] represents a *time-varying values*, or functions of time.
 Signals are continuous.
-This has a few consequences:
+Informally this means that:

 - Signals are defined at *any point in time*.

-- Signals may change arbitrarily often.
-We can always zoom in on a signal and discover more detail.
+- It is not (in general) possible to known when a signal has changed.

-While this can be extremely useful, we often want to deal with signals that change only at specific, well-known locations.
+While this can be extremely useful, we sometimes want to deal with *discrete* signals, which that change only at specific points in time locations.
 For this purpose we have a different type, known as [StepSignal][ref-StepSignal].

-TODO rename Reactive -> StepSignal
+Most of what can be said about signals also applies to step signals.

 ### Constant values
 ### Switching